Click the links to skip down to the following sections:

 Is it safe to have young children mixing with teens?

 Age-mixing is one of the most natural things for kids to do.
 Younger children look up to and enjoy being nurtured by older children, and older children learn care-taking of the little ones, as well as enjoying an extended childhood of free play.
-Not only is age-mixing safe, it is one of the key ingredients that make our model so successful.
+We take safe-guarding extremely seriously and as such our community will form rules to guide students when mixing across wide age gaps as to what behaviour is appropriate.
+Not only do we believe age-mixing safe, it is one of the key ingredients that make our model so successful.

 If they can do anything all day, does that mean my child will do nothing but…

-If there is no curriculum how will my child learn “the basics”?
+If there is no standard curriculum how will my child learn “the basics”?

 Skills such as reading, writing and numeracy that we consider essential for success in the modern world are learnt easily when children are directing their own learning and play precisely because they are essential these skills occur all the time.
 Spending pocket money at the shop, bartering sandwiches for chocolate biscuits, who climbed highest in the tree?
 What’s on the notice board this week?
 Did we have enough votes for a majority?
 Completing a complaint form for the Judicial Committee, writing out a proposal for field trip, if 10 people want to make a gingerbread house how much flour do we need to buy and so on.
 Children become more proficient through reading, writing and using numbers in real life situations to solve real problems.
 This kind of informal learning is notoriously hard to see and measure, it requires a great deal of trust on the part of the adult that learning is taking place.